-int connect(int socket, struct sockaddr \address, int address\len);
+int connect(int socket, struct sockaddr address, int address_len);

-This function uses a SOCK\STREAM type socket to establish a TCP connection with the server identified by the caller-defined structure address.
-Prior to calling this function the socket must be opened but no binding to local port is required (port zero is assumed by connect), nevertheless, the address structure must contain the server's node IP address and the server application local port number.
-This function returns -1 in the case of failure in the connection establishment.
+This function uses a SOCK_STREAM type socket to establish a TCP connection with the server identified by the caller-defined structure address.
+Prior to calling this function the socket must be opened, but no binding to a local port is actually required (port zero is assumed during the connect), nevertheless, the address structure must contain the server's node IP address and the server application local port number.
+This function returns -1 in the case of failure on establishing the connection.